 This program is a highly customizable Christian unit study curriculum that covers all subjects (except math) for children from pre-reading to twelfth grade.

-Each day, lessons begin with reading from the Teacher’s Guide, followed by individual work in student notebooks that cover a variety of subjects related to the topic.
+Each day, lessons begin with reading from the Teacher’s Guide, followed by individual work in student notebooks on a variety of related subjects.

 The curriculum offers full units with 20 lessons and mini units with two student pages per day, providing flexibility in scheduling and workload.